kkahadze/personal-site/_pages/about.md

 Advised by [Denis Peskoff](https://www.denis.ai), I have worked under [Jordan Boyd-Graber](https://users.umiacs.umd.edu/~jbg/) and [Philip Resnik](https://users.umiacs.umd.edu/~resnik/) on various projects in Natural Language Processing and Computational Linguistics.

-In my free time I like to study languages and I 'speak' the following in decreasing level of fluency: English, Georgian, Russian, Spanish, Chinese.
+In my free time I like to study languages and I 'speak' the following in decreasing level of fluency: English, Georgian, Russian, Spanish, Mandarin.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.